hoangle66/CS4961-62-SBPD-PowerBI/README.md

 ### `SBPD_HR_EPR_Report.pbix`  (Thin Report)

 - Connects to James's old Employee Smartsheet data.
-- Visuals are more populated and fuller ready to be viewed for presenting.

 In short: This file is where I adjusted the dashboard to be ready for ealier demos (no longer needed).